Geometric Manin's Conjecture for Fano 3-Folds: Background and Notation

 \begin{defn} A free curve $f:C\rightarrow X$ is \textit{freely breakable} if it lies in the same component of $\overline{M}_{0,0}(X)$ as a curve $g:Z\rightarrow X$ with $Z=C_1\cup C_2$, $C_i\cong \mathbb{P}^1$, and $g|_{C_i}$ free for each $i$.
 We say $f$ \textit{breaks freely} into $g$.
 A component of $\overline{\free}(X)$ is said to be \textit{freely breakable} if it contains a free chain of length at least 2.
 A class $\alpha \in \Nef_1(X)$ is \textit{freely breakable} if each component of $\overline{\free}(X,\alpha)$ is freely breakable. \end{defn}

 \begin{defn} A \textit{core (of free curves)} on $X$ is a set $\mathscr{C}_X \subset N_1(X)$ of classes represented by free curves such that: \begin{enumerate} \item $\overline{\free}(X,\alpha)$ is nonempty and irreducible for all $\alpha \in \mathscr{C}_X$; and \item Every component $M \subset \overline{\free}(X)$ contains a chain of free rational curves whose irreducible components have class in $\mathscr{C}_X$. \end{enumerate} Given a core $\mathscr{C}_X$, a \textit{core class} is an element of $\mathscr{C}_X$.
-A \textit{core chain} is a free chain whose irreducible components have core classes. \end{defn} \begin{rem} Theorem \ref{Main Result} implies general Fano threefolds of a fixed deformation type have a core of free curves if and only if they do not admit del Pezzo fibrations with degree $\leq 3$ fibers.
-In fact, we show arbitrary Fano threefolds $X$ in a given family admit cores of free curves unless $\rho(X) \in \{2,3\}$ and either $(-K_X)^3 \leq 14$ or $X$ has one of the following three deformation types: \begin{itemize} \item A blow-up $X \rightarrow V_d$ of a del Pezzo threefold of degree $d \in \{4,5\}$ along a smooth complete intersection of ample generators; \item A blow-up $X \rightarrow Y$ of a double-cover $\pi : Y \rightarrow \mathbb{P}^1 \times \mathbb{P}^2$, where $\pi$ is branched over a smooth divisor of bidegree $(2,2)$, along a smooth fiber of $Y \rightarrow \mathbb{P}^2$. \end{itemize} We let $(\Sigma)$ refer to this set of deformation types of Fano threefolds. \end{rem}
+A \textit{weak} core of free curves satisfies $(2)$ but not necessarily (1). \end{defn} \begin{rem} Theorems \ref{Main Result}, \ref{main result 2}, and \ref{main thm: conics} imply a general Fano threefold $X$ of a fixed deformation type has a core of free curves if and only if $X$ does not admit a del Pezzo fibration with degree $\leq 3$ fibers or $\rho(X) = 1$ and $-K_X$ is not very ample.
+In these cases, $X$ has a weak core of free curves $\mathscr{C}_X$ by Theorem \ref{MovableBB}. \end{rem}

 \begin{defn} Fix a core $\mathscr{C}_X$ of $X$.
 A \textit{separating class} is a core class $\alpha$ such that the generic fiber of the evaluation map $\overline{\free}_1(X,\alpha)\xrightarrow{\text{ev}} X$ is reducible. \end{defn}